Tech

 Daniel D. Whitehouse, Esq.

 Before attending law school, Daniel was an infrastructure manager with an international IT outsource provider.
-He was involved with datacenter migrations and the many challenges associated with moving high-demand workloads across the country.
-He has a Bachelor of Science in Computer Science and an MBA, both from Webster University.
-He was the Co-Valedictorian of his law school class at Stetson University College of Law and was the Editor in Chief of the Stetson Law Review.
-He holds a number of IT qualifications from Microsoft, CompTIA, and CIW.
-He was actively involved with the Intellectual Property Law Society during law school, and served one year as the group’s Technology Advisor.
-He remains active in the legal community and his community, serving on multiple technology-related committees and other nonprofit organizations.
+He managed data center migrations and the many challenges of moving high-demand workloads across the country.
+He holds a B.S. in Computer Science and an MBA from Webster University.
+He graduated Co-Valedictorian from Stetson University College of Law, where he served as Editor in Chief of the Stetson Law Review.
+He holds IT certifications from Microsoft, CompTIA, and CIW, and he channels that technical background into practical legal counsel for the startup community.

 Resources

-All new businesses need to establish a network of resources to ensure their success, and technology companies are no exception.
-Whitehouse & Cooper has compiled this list of resources to help technology companies in Orlando explore the various options available to them.
+All new businesses need to establish a network of resources to ensure their success, and tech startups are no exception.
+Strategic Solutions Legal has compiled this list of resources to help technology companies explore the various options available to them.

 Early Business Management and Development